- Bachelor of Arts

 PSC 530 Psychotherapy with Children and Adolescents (3)This course focuses on the assessment, diagnosis and treatment of children and adolescents.
 Students learn to assess and integrate the child or adolescent’s developmental, social, cultural, educational, and familial context in the formulation of a clinical case conceptualization and treatment plan.

 |PSC 551||Community Mental Health (3)

-Practicum IV: Integrating Clinical Skills With Older Adults and Their Families (3)This course is the capstone course of the program and covers the integration of theory and professional practice.
+PSC 650I Practicum IV: Integrating Clinical Skills with Older Adults and their Families (3)This course is the capstone course of the program and covers the integration of theory and professional practice.
 The theoretical foundations of clinical psychology are reviewed and used as a basis for clinical cases conceptualization.
 Students learn to plan interventions over the course of stages of psychotherapy, to write case conceptualization reports, and to document short and long term plans.

 |PSC 507I||Advanced Family Therapy: Evidence Based Practice (2) *

 PSC 507I Advanced Family Therapy: Evidence Based Practice (2) *This course is designed to teach students in-depth skills of an evidence-based treatment approach.
 Through a focused study of an evidence-based therapy, students learn to use the theory to conceptualize a case, plan treatment, and apply the associated techniques.

 PSC 532 Trauma Counseling (3)This course examines the cognitive, behavioral and neurological effects associated with traumatic situations and experiences.
 Assessment strategies and intervention principles for individuals with trauma-related psychological disorders are addressed.